edgar2020/druid/docs/querying/sql-functions.md

 </details>

-Use the following query to create the `mvd-example` datasource.
+Use the following query to create the `mvd-example` datasource:

 <details><summary>Datasource for multi-value string dimensions</summary>